vippsas/vipps-developers/contact.md

 ## Response time

-We will help as quickly as possible, but due to large variations in the number of requests and the varying complexity of resolving them, we cannot guarantee response times.
+We will help as quickly as possible, usually in a few hours during normal working hours.

+But: Due to large variations in the number of requests and the varying complexity of resolving them, we cannot guarantee response times.

 ## Escalation